Zamiell/isaac-achievement-randomizer/docs/about.md

   - Tainted Forgotten (#35)
   - Tainted Bethany (#36)
   - Tainted Jacob (#37)
-- Due to technical limitations, Bag of Crafting is not affected by collectible unlocks.
-Thus, Tainted Cain is guaranteed to be the final character unlocked.
 - Besides that, there is no logic that makes things unlock in a particular order.
 However, certain specific unlocks will be swapped to ensure that unlocked things are not "useless", [as described in the casual mode section](#1-casual-mode-full-random).
+- Since there are more unlocks than objectives, a completed randomizer playthrough will not be able to unlock everything.
+Thus, trinkets are arbitrarily selected to be the "least impactful" unlock, and are paired last.
+Thus, a "completed" randomizer playthrough will not have N trinkets unlocked, where N is total unlock count minus total objective count.

 <br>